kubesphere/community/README.md

 ## Contribution rules

 Before you start contributing, read our [Code of Conduct](code-of-conduct.md) and learn about our community working model to understand the way KubeSphere community works.
-Get familiar with the contributing rules, recommended [Git workflow](./developer-guide/guides/Development-workflow), and issues workflow we use in KubeSphere so you can apply them later in practice as an active contributor.
+Get familiar with the contributing rules, recommended [development workflow](../developer-guide/development/development-workflow), and issues workflow we use in KubeSphere so you can apply them later in practice as an active contributor.

 ## Special Interest Group